leograde/cross-country-planner/README.md

 After you are satisfied with the route that was planned, you can download it in the `.gpx` format by clicking `Download your Route`.

+You can check the application live on https://quizzical-bartik-c9242f.netlify.app/.

 ### How to run the application

 - `yarn start` - runs the applications in development mode with Hot Module Replacement (HMR).